JohanSchott/impurityModel/README.md

 ### Introduction

-Calculate many-body states of an impurity Anderson model and a few spectra, e.g. photoemission spectroscopy (PS), x-ray photoemission spectroscopy (XPS), x-ray absorption spectroscopy (XAS), non-resonant inelastic x-ray scattering (NIXS), and resonant inelastic x-ray scattering (RIXS).
+Calculate many-body states of an impurity Anderson model and a various spectra, e.g. photoemission spectroscopy (PS), x-ray photoemission spectroscopy (XPS), x-ray absorption spectroscopy (XAS), non-resonant inelastic x-ray scattering (NIXS), and resonant inelastic x-ray scattering (RIXS), using the [Lanczos algorithm](https://en.wikipedia.org/wiki/Lanczos_algorithm).

 Credits to Petter Saterskog for inspiration and for some of the key functionality.